moll/node-mitm/README.md

 verification.
 But if you do need to test this, please ping me and we'll see if we can get Mitm.js to support that.

+#### Custom HTTP Methods
+Unfortunately because [Node.js's web server doesn't seem to support custom HTTP methods](https://github.com/nodejs/node-v0.x-archive/issues/3192) (that is, ones beyond `require("http").METHODS`), Mitm.js doesn't support them out of the box either.
+The Node.js HTTP parser throws an error given a request with an unsupported method.
+However, as Mitm.js also supports intercepting at the TCP level, you could hook in your own HTTP parser.
+I've briefly alluded to it in [issue #63](https://github.com/moll/node-mitm/issues/63).

 ### Bypassing interception
 You can bypass connections listening to the `connect` event on the Mitm instance and then calling `bypass` on the given socket.
 To help you do